statikbe/laravel-surveyhero/README.md

 ## Testing

-Currently, no tests are implemented.
+Currently, no tests are implemented :-(.

 ```bash
 composer test